 Because sarcoidosis can escape diagnosis or be mistaken for several other diseases, we can only guess at how many people are affected.
 The best estimate today is that about five in 100,000 white people in the United States have sarcoidosis.
 Among black people, it occurs more frequently, in probably 40 out of 100,000 people.
 Overall, there appear to be 20 cases per 100,000 in cities on the East Coast and somewhat fewer in rural locations.
-Some scientists, however, believe that these figures greatly underestimated the percentage of the U.S. population with sarcoidosis.
+Some scientists, however, believe that these figures greatly underestimate the percentage of the U.S. population with sarcoidosis.

 Sarcoidosis mainly affects people between 20 to 40 years of age.
 White women are just as likely as white men to get sarcoidosis, but the black female gets sarcoidosis two times as often as the black male.
 No one knows what causes sarcoidosis.